 This status may apply where severe weather conditions or other emergencies interfere with normal operations.
-Classes will normally be cancelled.
+Classes will normally be canceled.
 Essential personnel identified at the end of this policy will be expected to report, unless told not to do so by a supervisor.
 Under certain circumstances, a limited number of non-essential personnel may also be asked to report based on the type of emergency and the specific needs of the campus.
 A supervisor must have the approval of the appropriate Vice President or Dean before asking non-essential personnel to report.
 An official closing announcement will be communicated via the University communications channels described in this policy.

 This status may apply where severe weather conditions or other emergencies interfere with normal operations after the workday has begun.
 An official closing announcement and time will be communicated to all employees via the University communications channels described in this policy.
 Classes will not be held after the closing time.
 All but essential personnel may leave the campus.
 Essential personnel will be expected to remain until relieved or notified by their supervisors to leave.

 Decisions to Close the University